MikeMitterer/dart-sitegen/README.md

   author: Mike Mitterer
 ```

-Can be used in you template (default.html) as
+Can be used in your template (default.html) as
 ```
 <span>{{_site.author}}</span>
 ```